 What is the Indirect Object?

 This object is the one receiving gifts.
 So, let’s say it is the child on Christmas eve.
-In that case, the direct object is the gift and the subject Santa.
+So, in the sentnece “Santa gives the child a gift”, the direct object is the gift and the subject Santa.

 The German Dative Case Made Easy

 Take a quick look at this case table.
 The articles in each block are the ones you will use to precede a noun in the case displayed on the left (you will either use the definite or the indefinite one depending on the meaning of your sentence).

 |Nominative Case||der / ein||die / eine||das / ein||die / eine|

 |Accusative Case||den / einen||die / eine||das / ein||die / eine|

 |Dative Case||dem / einem||der / einer||dem / einem||den / einen|